openwdl/wdl/SPEC.md

 Determines the size of a file, directory, or the sum total sizes of the files/directories contained within a compound value.
 The files may be optional values; `None` values have a size of `0.0`.
 By default, the size is returned in bytes unless the optional second argument is specified with a [unit](#units-of-storage)

-In the second variant of the `size` function, the parameter type `X` represents any compound type that contains `File` or `File?` nested at any depth.
+In the second choice of the `size` function, the parameter type `X` represents any compound type that contains `File` or `File?` nested at any depth.

 If the size cannot be represented in the specified unit because the resulting value is too large to fit in a `Float`, an error is raised.
 It is recommended to use a unit that will always be large enough to handle any expected inputs without numerical overflow.